thecbp/P8105_final/report.md

 <h1 id="lit">
 Literature Review: Relevant Factors
 </h1>
 Thankfully, several factors have been identified as risk factors for complications in colorectal surgery.
 Kirchoff established many risk factors in a 2010 paper on the subject.
 The paper found that age, gender, prior surgery, obesity, nutritional status and body weight loss were patient-related factors.
-Factors that were related to the surgery itself included: open access to abdominal cavity, blood loss, surgical approach switches and length of operating time. <sup><a href="https://www.ncbi.nlm.nih.gov/pubmed/27765178">2</a></sup>
+Factors that were related to the surgery itself included: open access to abdominal cavity, blood loss, surgical approach switches and length of operating time. <sup>[2](https://www.ncbi.nlm.nih.gov/pubmed/27765178)</sup>

 Ko et. al found that certain diseases were associated with increased risk of death post-colectomy, including venous thromboembolism (VTE), sepsis, acute myocardial infarction, pneumonia, respiratory failure and shock. <sup>[3](https://www.ncbi.nlm.nih.gov/pubmed/27765178)</sup>